sst/sst/www/docs/constructs/ViteStaticSite.md

 #### Type definitions

-For TypeScript projects, SST also creates a type definition file for the environment variables in `src/sst-env.d.ts`.
+SST also creates a type definition file for the environment variables in `src/sst-env.d.ts`.

 ```ts
 /// <reference types="vite/client" />